 Due to the contagiousness of trachoma, it is necessary to treat all who might be in contact with the infected individuals.

 When the disease has progressed to inward-turning of the lashes, surgery is necessary to correct this and prevent the lashes from scarring the cornea.
 Performance of this surgery can be taught to nurses or other medical personnel.
-Corneal transplantation surgery may be required if scarring exist in the eye corneal, only qualified ophthalmologist can perform the surgical operation.
-Prevention should be best practice to avoid progression into inward-turning of the eye lashes.
+Corneal transplantation surgery may be required if scarring exists in the eye corneal, only a qualified ophthalmologist can perform the surgical operation.
+Prevention should be the best practice to avoid progression into inward-turning of the eyelashes.